simulatedScience/Frank-Wolfe_for_NN_training/README.md

 ## Requirements
 - Python 3.9
 - PyTorch 1.11.0 -> as framework for neural networks
-- tqdm 4.64.0 -> for progressbars in pytorch training
+- PyTorch lightning 1.6 -> to simplify some pytorch code

 ## TOODs
 - Implementation: